IF YOU DON’T SEE THE TAANZ SIGN YOU’RE NOT COVERED

 TAANZ has been operating a Bonding Scheme since 1966.
 To date no TAANZ member has failed in circumstances where the loss to customers has not been paid in full from the Fund.
 Customers should be aware however that if one of TAANZ’s larger members was to default in its obligations it would be anticipated that the total claims would be substantially in excess of the maximum currently payable for default by any one member with the result that customers would not be paid pursuant to the Bonding Scheme the full amount of their loss but would receive instead a pro-rata payment on account of their loss.

-(ii)Any claim on the Bonding Fund must be lodged within six months of the date of the default of the member.
+(ii)Any claim on the Bonding Fund must be lodged within three months of the date of the default of the member.

 Further information and claims